The Third Chimpanzee: Environmental impact and extinction (part five)

 Here the argument is that civilizations sometimes get caught up in internal superiority contests, and deplete the environment to such an extent that they may never recover.
 Examples include Easter Island and the ruins of Petra, both of which were the result of deforestation resulting in desertification, according to Diamond.

 The question of why some civilizations collapse and others survive is the main theme of Diamond's Collapse: How Societies Choose to Fail or Succeed (2005).

 Awards

 The Third Chimpanzee was the recipient of the Royal Society Prize for Science Books and the Los Angeles Times Book Prize in 1992.

 Reviews

 A contemporary review of the work by Frans de Waal was published by the New York Times (March, 1992), who praises the wit and breadth of the author's approach to the subject matter.
 He notes there is an emphasis on linguistic diversity by the author, and endorses the virtue of his inclusion and comparison of historic or far-fetched speculation on origins in hominids.

 In popular culture

-In 2021, Martin L. Gore, a principal songwriter of Depeche Mode, released an EP inspired by the book and named after it.
+In 2021, Martin Gore, founding member and songwriter of British synth-pop band Depeche Mode, released an EP inspired by the book and named after it.